 - Croucher Cambridge International Scholarship in 2016 at University of Cambridge

-Joseph is currently a PhD student in the Cambridge Analytical Biotechnology Group with Professor Lisa Hall at the University of Cambridge.
-He aims at better understanding Alzheimer’s disease by improving sensing techniques.
+Joseph completed his PhD in the Cambridge Analytical Biotechnology Group with Professor Lisa Hall at the University of Cambridge in 2021.
+He aims at better understanding Alzheimer’s disease and hypoxia by improving sensing and modelling techniques.
+Being involved in a collaborative project with the Cambridge Stem Cells Institute, he modelled and developed a cortical brain microchannel model to investigate local infarcts and white matter dysfunction.
 Prior to coming to Cambridge he finished his BEng in Medical Engineering (First Class Honours) in the University of Hong Kong in 2015 which included a secondment to the United States of America.
-During his undergraduate studies he was a member of Dr. Barbara Chan's laboratory in which he focused on stem cell based technology, cell signals and tissue engineering.
+During his undergraduate studies he was a member of Prof. Barbara Chan's laboratory in which he focused on stem cell based technology, cell signals and tissue engineering.

 Joseph is now involved in a collaborative

 project with the Philippines group.
 The project aims at developing low cost point of care device for detecting Malaria, Leptospirosis and other diseases for resource limited settings.
 Combining manufacturing techniques and protein engineering, the device will be clinically trialled in the field in Philippines.

 Joseph Wong was featured in a Croucher news article.
 Read here: Exploring the connection between hypoxia and Alzheimer’s disease